ajs-voices/once-upon-a-dream/scenes/055-double-date.md

 Seeing Angel on Friday was unusual.
 But seeing Angel always put a spring in my step Drew said.
 He always knew when we had a date.
 They both loved him.
 And really they loved his cooking.
 Saturday afternoons were fun, we watched a game, or a movie while Angel worked in the kitchen.
 He and Mandy struck it off well and they would chat while us guys did our thing.
 He wasn't one of the guys.
 But he wasn't a girl, he just didn't like watching sports.
 He'd curl up on the floor with my knee hooked over his shoulder, his homework spread out on the floor, or whatever recipe he was working on.
 I put him to sleep several times just running my fingers through his hair.
 We were content.

 But today I was also a little nervous.
-I was actually going to meet Dorian Vega as Angel's boyfriend and the son of Steven Kennedy his partner.
+I was actually going to meet Daniel Vega as Angel's boyfriend and the son of Steven Kennedy his partner.
 He didn't like me seeing Angel.
 But Angel said they were getting along - though not as well as the could be.
 It was still stressing Angel out.
 And I didn't like a stressed out Angel, he got quiet and pulled everything inside.
 He shut down.
 And for us that wasn't going to work.

 Everything needed to be out in the open.
 It was how we were working.
 So I hoped this double date thing would work.
 We could bond over a shared sport.
 I didn't expect Chef Marco liked sports anymore than Angel did.
 Their tastes were a lot more ... feminine wasn't the right word.
 Cooking was hardly a feminine thing but  that was the only way I could describe their similarities.